lzanott2/e3Challenge/README.txt

     lori-drupal-8.4.3  >  themes  >  bootstrap

-Zip this "bootstrap" folder.
+Download the "bootstrap" folder.
 Then go to:

     lori-drupal-8.4.3  >  themes  >  lori

-And also zip the "lori" folder.
+And also download the "lori" folder.
 Then go the "Appearances" page in Drupal 8 and select install a new theme.
 Upload and install the "bootstrap.zip" file and then do the same for the "lori.zip" file.
 "You need to make the "lori" theme the default theme.)
 Then go to:

     lori-drupal-8.4.3  >  sites  >  default  >  files

-And paste those files into your "files" folder in Drupal 8.
+Download and paste those files into your "files" folder in Drupal 8.

 ********************* end Lori e3Challenge Drupal 8 instructions *********************